Sheikyon/shortest-path-algorithm/README.md

 * This can be done with ```install.packages("igraph")```.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License.
+You can see the [LICENSE](LICENSE) file for more details.

-And this script is coded in R. You are free to do whatever you like with it.
+And this script is coded in R. That's all you need to know.